Multi-Class Unlearning for Image Classification via Weight Filtering: EXPERIMENTAL EVALUATION

 where $M$ is the unlearned model, $M^*$ is its randomly initialized version, $x_i$ is the $i$-th sample from the forget set, and $N_f$ is the number of elements of the forget set.
 The final score lies between 0 and 1, where a score near 1 corresponds to a completely random behavior of $M$.

-\tinytit{Insertion score} The metric has been proposed in~\cite{petsiuk2018rise} to measure the goodness of an explainability map.
-In particular, it starts from a baseline saliency map (usually a zero tensor) and iteratively reactivates the saliency map pixels, sorted by relevancy.
-For every iteration, they keep track of the confidence score of the chosen model, \wrt~a selected class, when the input image is conditioned on the saliency map, at that iteration.
-The AUC of the resulting curve represents the insertion score.

-In our case, the salient information about the forgotten classes lies in the $\bm{\alpha}_l$ matrices.
-Differently from~\cite{petsiuk2018rise}, at each iteration we reactivate a percentage of the elements of each $\bm{\alpha}_l$ sorted by decreasing relevancy (from smaller to larger), then evaluate the confidence score of the network and normalize it by the confidence score of the baseline model, \ie~the corresponding model before untraining.
+\tinytit{Insertion score} The proposed metric measures explainability map goodness~\cite{petsiuk2018rise}.
+In a few words, it computes the rise in the confidence score as the image pixels are iteratively reactivated, by relevance, from a baseline (usually a $0$ tensor).
+In our case, $\bm{\alpha}_l$ matrices contain key information on forgotten classes.
+Unlike the original implementation, at each iteration, we reactivate a percentage of elements in each $\bm{\alpha}_l$ sorted by relevancy, evaluate the network's confidence score, and normalize it by baseline model's confidence score, \ie~the corresponding model before untraining.
 Eventually, the average AUC score is taken.
 The closer the score is to $1$, the more significant the features selected by the $\bm{\alpha}_l$ matrices are.

-\tinytit{Deletion score} It represents the counterpart of the insertion score.
-In the original formulation, the pixels of the saliency map are iteratively dropped to zero, again sorted by relevancy.
-A good explainability method should result in a low AUC, as the more relevant pixels are set to $0$ in the very first iterations.
+\tinytit{Deletion score} It represents the counterpart of the insertion score, as it measures the drop in score as the image pixels are zeroed, by relevance, at each iteration until the initial picture becomes a baseline tensor.
 In our case, we again maneuver our $\bm{\alpha}$ scores to show the correlation between their values and the information about the unlearned classes.
-To compute the score, we start from a non-unlearned \ours and, iteratively, drop a percentage of them to $0$, from the most relevant to the least relevant ones.
-At each iteration, the confidence score of the \ours, \wrt~the unlearned classes, is recorded after being normalized by the confidence score of the baseline model.
-At the end of this procedure, the average AUC of the resulting curve represents the final score.
+To compute the score, we start from a non-unlearned \ours and, iteratively, drop a percentage of them to $0$, from most relevant to least relevant ones.
+Each iteration records the normalized confidence score of the \ours for unlearned classes, relative to the baseline model's confidence score.
+The average AUC of the resulting curve represents the final score.